 Utility Warehouse Bills

 You can receive your bill through the post or email, and check them in the ‘Clubhouse’ (what Utility Warehouse call their online account).
-What your bill means and how it works is explained in a video too.
+What your bill means and how it works is explained in a guide on the UW site too.

 Utility Warehouse Warm Home Discount

-Utility Warehouse was part of the 2017/18 Warm Home Discount scheme, which gives vulnerable people £140 towards their energy bills.
-However, their website does not currently list any information on how to apply for 2018/19.
+Utility Warehouse was part of the 2017/18 Warm Home Discount (WHD) scheme, which gives vulnerable people £140 towards their energy bills.
+For the latest information on UW's participation in the WHD scheme, see their relevant Utility Warehouse Warm Home Discount page.

 Utility Warehouse App